Team Cycling Plus-Malcolm Ratcliffe

 Team Cycling Plus will be updating you each week with the highs and lows of their training as part of the team.
-This week Malcolm tries NOT to ride in the red zone…
+Malcolm finds he could be a record breaker…if he was 90!

 Team member: Malcolm Ratcliffe

 Malcolm from Erdington is determined to shed some of his 17stone before his 45th birthday this October.
 To do this he hopes to take his cycling to the next level with Team Cycling Plus, by extending his 10-20mile rides, and include a sportive or two in his season.
 As well as losing weight, his goals include regularly commuting the 10miles to work and doing a London to Paris charity ride.

 Another week of European travel but the hotel at least had a gym so not all lost time and managed over 3 hours on some form of bike.

 As with most hotel gyms this one was dark and dingy hidden deep in the corner of the basement.
 I tried a 40 minute ‘turbo’ session including some intermediate ‘sprints’ and then a 40 minute hill program the following day.
 You might get the impression that 40 minutes is my maximum boredom threshold on gym equipment and you’d probably be right but ‘turbo’ sessions are supposed to be short sharp hits of adrenalin.
 One saving grace was being able to watch some TV as a diversion, another was a high tech fan built into the bike so slightly less sweating.
 I also fitted in a quick weights session and 10 minutes on a Concept II rowing machine managing 2300 metres.
 This might not be pushing the world record for 2000m, currently just over five and a half minutes, but I discovered I would be a front runner in the over 90’s age group (www.concept2.com)!